Kids in the City

 • Trail length: 4 km (in both directions, loop).

-• The starting point and the finish are at the same place: Granica village (the trail leads to the Museum of the Kampinos Forest (Muzeum Puszczy Kampinoskiej), location on Google map.
+• The starting and finish points are at the same place: Granica village.
+The trail leads to the Museum of the Kampinos Forest (Muzeum Puszczy Kampinoskiej), location on Google Maps.

 • Where to leave the car?
-A parking lot in Granica village, location on Google map.
+A parking lot in Granica village, location on Google Maps.

-• From the parking lot, the path leads along the edge of the forest to a wooden footbridge (through the Olszowieckie Błoto peat bog), which leads to an 8-meter observation tower with platforms on three levels.
+• From the parking lot, the path leads along the forest’s edge to a wooden footbridge (through the Olszowieckie Błoto peat bog), leading to an 8-meter observation tower with platforms on three levels.

 • More in Polish about the trail on the Kampinoski National Park’s website (Ścieżka “Skrajem Puszczy”).